Many people cringe at the thought of investing in localization because of just that… the investment.

 Just like sending source files, it's essential to make sure all graphic text is editable and that all necessary source material is provided in order to avoid those costly text extraction costs.

-** Tip ** If you have a lot of graphics to be translated but the text is not editable, consider copying any text into a word table and have your design team incorporate the translated text back into the images.
+Pro tip: If you have many graphics to translate, but the text is not editable, consider copying any text into a word table and have your design team incorporate the translated text back into the images.

 Swap text for images